 Online case study: discussion and problem solving session

 - Analytical skills

 - Needed for practice exam and peer review

 - Study groups are possible for the essay but students need to submit their very own work.

-- Students are free to develop and motivate upon essay topic.
+- Students are free to develop and motivate upon practice exam answers.

 - Project management